 Currently, there are over two billion Christians in the world and time in which we reside.
 In fact, Christianity has been recognized by some sources as the world’s largest religion.
 Likewise, the Bible has different versions globally available in most nations.
 It is produced in practically every language on Earth for people to study and learn from about many topics, including friendship.
 You don’t have to depend on one type of Christian Bible for your studies.

 In essence, the Holy Book of the Christian religion contains some wise words and guidance for social and spiritual interactions between people and God.
 Perhaps, exploring these verses can enrich your life.
-Verses from the Old Testament and the New Testament follow with short interpretations which should be helpful.
 After all, we all want to be good friends.
 If you find the words useful, put those verses to practice.